novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-89.md

 “You haven’t had dinner yet, right?”

-“You said we’d eat together?”
+“Are you inviting me for dinner?”

 “Yes, I have something to talk about while we eat.”

 “What is it?
-Is it about the preparations for entering Japan this time?”
+Is it about the preparations for entering Japan?”

 “Oh, they’ll take care of that themselves.”

-While moving with Kim Ah-young, he could confirm another recent task.
+While walking with Kim Ah-young, he was reminded of another task.

 It was the departure of developers to Japan for 【Jungle Japan】.

-“Wow, we were even preparing to enter Japan.
-I really have done a lot of work.”
+'Wow, we were even preparing to enter Japan.
+I really have done a lot of work.'

 Now it was time to practice work-life balance.